rabidninjawombat/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 Docking Ports
 - When selecting "Control From Here" on a HexPort, its glow panels will automatically light up.
+- Had to remove CrossFeedEnabler from HexPorts due to lag issues. :(

 Bug Fixes
+- ArcJet motors now properly request ElectricCharge from the vessel.
+- Fixed an issue where radiators were not taking on heat properly.
+- Radiators now properly request electrical charge from the vessel.
 - When selecting Toggle Engine or Activate Engine from an action group, the Supernova's flame effects will now appear properly.
 - Cleaned up the Action Group items for the Supernova.
 NOTE: You might need to redo your action groups.

+Other
+- Discovery II reference design added to the DSEV/ReferenceDesigns folder.
+This is a .craft file that you can use in your own saves.
+Simply copy the .craft file to the KerbalSpaceProgram/Ships/VAB folder.

 0.3.20: Bug Stomping